The Macro Outlook for w/c 18 September 2023

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $375bn in ST Bills, Notes, and Bonds, raising approx. $8bn in new money.
-The 17-Day CMB (settled 31 Mar) will mature on 17 Apr, with a paydown of $45bn.
-This brings the total paydown for the week to $37bn.
+This week, the US Treasury will auction and settle approx. $490bn in ST Bills, Notes, and Bonds raising approx. $121bn in new money.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: